 Improper use of "prescription drugs" is prohibited and may result in disciplinary action.
-Improper use of prescription drugs includes, but is not limited to, use of multiple prescriptions of identical or interchangeable drugs, and/or consumption of excessive quantities of individual or therapeutically interchangeable drugs, and/or inappropriately prolonged duration of consumption of drugs, and/or consumption of prohibited drugs for other than valid medical purposes.
+Improper use of prescription drugs includes, but is not limited to, use of multiple prescriptions of identical or interchangeable drugs, and/or consumption of excessive quantities of individual or therapeutically interchangeable drugs, and/or consumption of prohibited drugs for other than valid medical purposes.
 For the purpose of this Program, consumption of any drug by the employee of more than the manufacturer's maximum recommended daily dosage, or for a longer period of time than recommended, or of any prohibited drug prescribed for or intended for another individual, or for other than a valid medical purpose shall be construed to constitute improper use.
 Excessive or inappropriate prescribing by the prescriber or prescribers shall NOT constitute a defense for the employee.
 Prescription medication shall be kept in its original container if such medication is taken during working hours or on City property.